What's the problem?

 Next

-This method is good.
-But there is another approach that might be more useful for us.
+That method works.
+But another version will be more useful for curves:

-Shrinking the line segment, by a factor of 4.
+shrink the line segment by a factor of 4.

 Next

-How do you perform the same operation for curves?
-How to divide a curve of length \( L \) to get a identical curve of length \( L/n \) ? (where n is a number).
+How do we divide a curve of length \( L \) and get a similar curve of length \( L/n \)?

-Scaling down along both x and y by a factor of 4, will give us the line segment we want.
-It's length is 3.. which is 12/4.
+Scaling down both x and y by a factor of 4 gives the line segment we want.
+Its length is 3, which is 12/4.

 Continue